 CSP plants using parabolic trough and power tower technologies must use some form of cooling.

 Heat is dissipated from the power plant through evaporation, most often via a cooling tower.
 Wet cooling is the most common cooling method for power plants, as it is the most efficient and cheapest cooling method available.
-All CSP systems currently in operation use wet cooling.
-Parabolic trough and power tower solar plants consume about the same amount of water as a coal-fired or nuclear power plant (500 to 800 gal/MWh).
+Wet-cooled parabolic trough and power tower solar plants consume about the same amount of water as a coal-fired or nuclear power plant (500 to 800 gal/MWh).

 Water Use in Context: Utility-Scale Solar Power & Agriculture